mako-taco/EoTAddons/EoTPTR/README.md

 `/ptr gather`
 ports all group members to you (don't need leader)

-## forked client ony
+## vmangos only
-The following commands only work on EoT's forked vmangos core
+The following commands only work on vmangos core

 `/ptr repair`
 repairs group members gear